WalletConnect/wcn/docs/node-operator-onboarding.md

 **No matter how many Nodes you have this variable MUST only be configured on one of them!**
 Specifying this variable makes the node "primary", which enables data migration management on it.

+Your "primary" node is allowed to be offline for short periods of time, for example, during rolling re-deployments.

 ### Firewall

 To re-iterate, please double check the following:
 - your Database is behind a firewall and **IS NOT** being exposed to the public internet
 - your Nodes **ARE** being exposed to the public internet on `PRIMARY_RPC_SERVER_PORT` (UDP) and `SECONDARY_RPC_SERVER_PORT` (UDP)

+### Joining the Cluster

+After everything mentioned above is setup, contact WalletConnect team and provide the following:
+- your Node Operator ID (Optimism address, the one that corresponds to `SMART_CONTRACT_SIGNER_PRIVATE_KEY`)
+- Peer IDs of your Nodes, their IPv4 addresses and `PRIMARY_RPC_SERVER_PORT`/`SECONDARY_RPC_SERVER_PORT` ports

+The data you provide will be written to the Smart-Contract.
+After this initial write you will be able to update the list of your Nodes yourself using our CLI tool.

 ## Availability